-The Virginia Girls Choir is a community-wide choir for girls in grades four through twelve.
-Founded in 2008, the choir has rapidly become one of the leading girlchoirs in the United States.
-In 2010, they recorded “An Unexpected Christmas,” and performed on tour in the United States and England.
+The Virginia Girls Choir is a community-wide choir for girls in grades five through twelve.
+Founded in 2008, this accomplished choir has recorded a Christmas CD, titled “An Unexpected Christmas,” and performed on tour in the United States and England.

 The choir sings during Sunday morning worship and for special services, concerts and recordings.
 In addition, the girls choir sings for Choral Evensong on Wednesdays.
 This choir commits to weekly rehearsals, worship and performances during the academic year; summers are generally free after a June tour or trip; a week-long day camp takes place in August.

 In addition, choristers enjoy social activities such as pool parties, cookouts, holiday parties, and more.
-Last year they sang for a radio broadcast and recording of Nine Lessons and Carols for Christmas 2015, and sang live on Bill Bevins' morning show on Lite 98 after the release of their Christmas CD.
+The choir sang for a radio broadcast and recording of Nine Lessons and Carols for Christmas 2015, and sang live on Bill Bevins' morning show on Lite 98 after the release of their Christmas CD.

 The Virginia Girls Choir works to sing with spirit and understanding in a variety of musical styles, with the music of the Anglican tradition taking pride of place in their repertoire.
 Musical literacy is a strong emphasis of the program.
 Choristers develop strong music reading skills as well as strong voices, while growing in discipline, responsibility, and leadership–skills that benefit every child.

-No prior musical training is required—we are looking for girls who like to sing!
-The process is simple: Please fill out an application (HERE).
-Once the application is complete, please contact Kerry Court.
-She will set up a meeting for you that will provide more complete information so that you and your child can make an informed decision.
+No prior musical training is required—we are looking for girls who like to sing.
+The process is simple: contact Kerry Court, the director, to schedule an audition, and complete this application.
+At the audition, Kerry will provide more complete information so that you and your daughter can make an informed decision.
 New choristers have a one-month trial period, usually in September, so that families can see if this is a good fit for them.

 We hope you’ll try us out!

 The Story of the Virginia Girls Choir